About

 • I’m co-authoring a book with Miranda Dunham-Hickman that will be published by Routledge.

-• As a Croatian-Canadian studying in the U.S., I divide my time among the three countries.
-You can get in touch with me here and learn more about the kinds of projects I’m interested in taking on here.
+• You can get in touch with me here and learn more about the kinds of projects I’m interested in taking on here.

 News and updates: